Loading

 Define a simple process:

-- Whether it’s a one-time elevation or an approved app that should be managed going forward
+• Whether it is a one-time elevation or an approved app that should be managed going forward

 Most ticket reduction comes from consistency.

-The fewer “special cases” you allow, the fewer “special problems” you have to support.
+The fewer “special cases” you allow means the fewer “special problems” you need to support.

-Removing local admin rights is a major stability win, but it’s only one layer.
+Removing local admin rights is a major stability win but it is only one layer.

 Zero Trust guidance emphasizes least privilege and regular access reviews so unnecessary permissions don’t quietly accumulate over time.